All students are required to attend all presentations in their respective classes and to provide feedback to each team.

 Two member of your team will record the usability problems or design ideas.
 These notes should be posted on your website the evening of the walkthrough.

-Post your slides for your cognitive walkthrough on your team website before your presentation.
+Post your slides for your cognitive walkthrough on your team website.
 Submit the URL to your slides on canvas.
 I will give you feedback on your cognitive walkthrough after your team presentation.